n1ghtx0w1/n1ghtx0w1/README.md

 ### Hi there, I'm Robert - *aka* *attacktheosi* [tryhackme] | [website]

-_**Don't give up.
-Remember that your goals may seem impossible, because of your current perspective.
+_**Remember that your goals may seem impossible, because of your current perspective.
 Over time, as you grow, that perspective will change.
 Those dreams will come into reach.
 Keep going, and don't look back.**_

 <img align="right" src="https://media.giphy.com/media/ELham0Mveox9e/giphy.gif" alt="CyberWar" width="600" height="300">

-- 🔭 I’m currently doing coding projects
+- 🔭 I enjoy development projects & security
-- 🌱 Learning to fly!
-- ⚡ Fun fact: I enjoy learning!
+- ⚡ Fun fact: I was a police officer in my first life

 ### Connect with me: